Current Mission-Driven Community Programs

 We host a handful of cooking classes at our teaching kitchen for all different age groups.
 Learn or improve your cooking skills with some amazing celebrity guests in the community.

-Every Thursday of the year, from 9:00 am- 4:00 pm, our kitchen, located at 577 18th Street, becomes a pop-up farm stand!
-Farmers bring eggs (when they have them available!) and other locally-produced items for purchase.
-Egg Day is cash only.
+Every Thursday of the year, from 9:00 am- 4:00 pm, our building at 577 18th St. in Astoria becomes a pop-up farm stand!
+Local farmers, foragers, and food producers bring their produce, eggs, meat, dairy, and other value-added products for sale.
+All the profits go back to vendors!
+Market Day is operated primarily by volunteers.
+Cash & check only.

 During the main growing season, some local farmers also use the space as a pick-up location for their CSA (Community Supported Agriculture) members.